MrPenguin07/cisco-send/README.md

    Note the line `Console is on port 5000 and type is telnet`
  + Run ./gns3-serial-bridge.sh as a regular user.
  + You'll be prompted to provide a virtual device file name (default is ~/ttyCisco).
-   (Note that if you change the default, you must also update the device_file variable inside cisco-send-gns3.py)
+   (Note that if you change the default, you must also update the DEFAULT_DEVICE_FILE variable inside cisco-send-gns3.py)
  + Provide the GNS3 device telnet port number when prompted (default is 5000).
  + The script will then execute socat to map the provided telnet port to your virtual device file.
  + Optionally, you'll be asked if you would like to launch screen with 8N1 configuration.